 In case you haven't looked at it recently, there is a spreadsheet linked below of many people who make theatre in the Pioneer Valley area - if you are one of them, and want to add your name, or if you are looking for collaborators on a project, check it out here.

-The next issue will include events through November 8.
+The next issue will include events from October 19 - November 8.
 Submit upcoming events via the link below or by emailing me before Tuesday at midnight.
 Any questions, comments or feedback?
-Email me at email@example.com
+Email me at firstname.lastname@example.org